ilanbb/dlprb/README.md

 	0.0000	0.0000	0.0010	0.0010	0.0003	0.0001
 	0.9977	0.9792	0.9776	0.9738	0.0096	0.0074

-The data directory should contain all experiments files.
-Every experiment has four possible related files (two for training and two for testing):
+Every experiment has four possible related files (two for training and two for testing).
+The train data directory should contain the following files:
 - Train sequence-information file.
 - Train structure-information file.
+The test data directory should contain the following files:
 - Test sequence-information file.
 - Test structure-information file.